-The WHF Roadmap for Reducing Cardiovascular Mortality through Prevention and Management of Raised Blood Pressure identifies roadblocks and suggests potential solutions to improve cardiovascular health and help reach the target set out in the Sustainable Development Goals: achieve a 30% reduction in NCDs, including CVD, by 2030.
+The WHF Roadmap for Hypertension – A 2021 Update identifies roadblocks and suggests potential solutions to improve cardiovascular health and help reach the target set out in the Sustainable Development Goals: achieve a 30% reduction in NCDs, including CVD, by 2030.

 A Roadmap is a framework to identify roadblocks and suggest potential solutions on the road to 2030.
 Global Roadmaps have been developed by worldwide experts to detect the problems and offer solutions on specific topics impacting cardiovascular mortality.